k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: order of events when breaking a weapon while attacking a monster
 - Drow monsters, driders can cast an aura of darkness around themselves
 - Various Drow monsters can spawn riding drow-specific steeds
+- Drow that can cast 'summon insects' will summon spiders instead